AwesomeController/serious-business/kickstarter/body_copy.md

 they tell us they'd love one,
 so we're hoping you're just a friend we haven't yet met.

-Additionally,
-we have a ton of ideas for cool enhancements, and the more interest we see, the more of those cool things we can build.
+We have a ton of ideas for cool enhancements, and the more interest we see, the more of those cool things we can build.